netixx/NetProbes/README.md

 NetProbes : distributed troubleshooting
 =========

 This project intends to propose a way to test your network in a distributed fashion.
-The idea is to be able to cooperate with other peers running the NetProbes program in order to inspect the state of the network.
+The idea is to be able to cooperate with other nodes running the NetProbes program in order to inspect the state of the network, performing a distributed network troubleshooting via active measurement.

-It does so by establishing a overlay of probes running on each node you wish to test.
-Once probes are up and running, it is up to you to connect the probes together and start the test.
+NetProbes performs distributed troubleshooting so by establishing a overlay of probes running on each node you wish to potentially participate in the test.
+Once probes are up and running, upon dection of an anomaly, you can leverage the established overlay to connect the relevant probes together and start the test.

+NetProbes perform measurement that can then be clustered (in absence of topology information) or classified (in presence of topology information).
+Clustering allows to

+##Notice##

+Implementation is based on python 3 and does not require (as of today) any external package other than the basic python installation.

+Development is in progress and thorough tests have been performed.
+Shall you wish to have an idea of experimental results, please refer to :

+François Espinet, Diana Joumblatt and Dario Rossi, "Zen and the art of network troubleshooting: a hands on experimental study".
+In Traffic Monitoring and Analysis (TMA'15), Barcellona, Spain, Apr 2015.

+##Technical details##

 General workflow is as follows :

 1. install the application on the computers/servers you wish to test
-2. use the commander to command one probe with add, do and remove commands
+2. use the commander to control any given probe (with add, do and remove commands)
-3. launch tests an get the results !
+3. launch the tests an get the results

 You can write your own tests in the `(probe.)tests` package.
 There are two kinds of tests: